-Aircraft resources include Long-Range Search (LRS) fixed-wing aircraft (HC-130), Medium-Range Search (MRS) fixed-wing aircraft (HU-25), Medium-Range Recovery (MRR) helicopters (HH-60), and Short-Range Recovery (SRR) helicopters (HH-65).
+Aircraft resources include Long-Range Search (LRS) fixed-wing aircraft (HC-130), Medium-Range Search (MRS) fixed-wing aircraft (HC-144), Medium-Range Recovery (MRR) helicopters (HH-60), and Short-Range Recovery (SRR) helicopters (HH-65).
 Decisions on using aircraft for the search or rescue phase of a SAR mission should be based on the availability of resources and a sound knowledge of their capabilities and limitations.
 Tables in this Chapter detail the capabilities and limitations of Coast Guard SRUs.
 Rescue planning should always include direct consultation with the SRU parent activity.

-Surface craft include High and Medium Endurance (WHEC and WMEC) cutters; 87' and 110' Patrol Boats (WPB/CPB), ATON vessels and tugboats, standard boats (MLB, SRB, and UTB), and a variety of rigid inflatable boats and nonstandard boats.
+Surface craft include but are not limited to Medium Endurance (WMEC) cutters, Fast Response Cutters (WPC), Patrol Boats (WPB), ATON vessels and tugboats, standard boats (MLB, RB-M, and RB-S II), and nonstandard boats.
 While the majority of SAR responses among surface resources are by the standard and nonstandard boats, all surface craft are an important part of the Coast Guard SAR system.
 The various sections and tables in this chapter describe the capabilities and limitations of the many Coast Guard cutters and boats.
 SAR planners should have a thorough understanding of what these resources are capable of accomplishing.